Joonalai/macro-qgis-plugin/README.md

 ## Installation

 1. Clone the repository from GitHub.
-2. Install requirements (in a venv): `pip install -r requirements.txt`
+2. Install requirements (in a venv created with --system-site-packages): `[uv] sync`
-3. Install the repo (not editable): `pip install .`
-4. Build a package: `qpdt b`
+3. Build a package: `qpdt b`
-5. Open QGIS and navigate to `Plugins > Manage and Install Plugins`.
+4. Open QGIS and navigate to `Plugins > Manage and Install Plugins`.
-6. Click the `Install from ZIP` option and install the packaged plugin zip.
+5. Click the `Install from ZIP` option and install the packaged plugin zip.

 ## Usage